 Skilled professionals, some of whom volunteer their time, provide mentoring in a variety of areas such as photography, music and backcountry skill development.

-In 2013, local photographers Natalie Harris and Kip Wiley volunteered to mentor the students in photography.
-Photos taken by the students will be on display at the Revelstoke Visual Arts Centre in November, and at the Modern Bakeshop and Café for the month of December.
+Most years, local photographers volunteer to mentor the students in photography.
+Photos taken by the students are shown at the Revelstoke Visual Arts Centre and at the Modern Bakeshop and Café, as well as special exhibits regionally.

 GASP also receives support from: